jqiao6835/Qiaowo.github.io/index.md

 <br>

 🌺 Mayya: "It's ok we're all very accepting, u can come out to us-
-Me: "Accept that i wanna stay home"
+<br>Me: "Accept that i wanna stay home"
-Flora: "No you are not"
+<br>Flora: "No you are not"
-Mayya: "We're not that accepting"
+<br>Mayya: "We're not that accepting"
-(Mayya and Flora bribing Me to go out and hang with them)
+<br>(Mayya and Flora bribing Me to go out and hang with them)
 <br>
 <br>